Vanessa Gilmore: Writings

 Motivated in part by her own experiences as an adoptive mother, she decided to write about adoption.
 Her novel, Saving the Dream, tells the story of a young woman and her decision to have her baby or give it up for adoption and alternately explores the life her son might have lived in each world.

 Her book, Lynn's Angels - The True Story of E. Lynn Harris and the Women Who Loved Him tells the story of the life of the late author E. Lynn Harris and the five women who comprised the family that he invented for himself that he called "Lynn's Angels".
 It explores the universal concept of voluntary kinship with the goal of helping others appreciate the significance of their own invented families.
 She is also the co-author of a children's book entitled "A Boy Named Rocky: A Coloring Book for the Children of Incarcerated Parents" and is a frequent speaker and lecturer on issues related to these children and their families.
 She has assisted with and instituted initiatives to help these families with access to resources for their children, including the development of a legal clinic at Texas Southern University.
 Her book, "You Can't Make This Stuff Up: Tales From a Judicial Diva", is an autobiographical look at her life on and off the bench.

 Personal life

-Gilmore is mother of Sean Harrison Gilmore, an entrepreneur.
-She is the recipient of numerous civic awards for community service and served as president of the YWCA of Houston, as a member of the Board of Trustees for Hampton University for seventeen years, the Board of Trustees for the River Oaks Baptist School and on the advisory board of Inprint, a literary arts organization for readers and writers.
+Gilmore is mother of Sean Harrison Gilmore, an entrepreneur and graduate of American University.
+She is the recipient of numerous civic awards for community service and served as president of the YWCA of Houston and as a member of the Board of Trustees for Hampton University for seventeen years.
 A golfer, she also served on the board of First Tee of Houston.
-She serves on the boards of the DePelchin Children’s Center and Texas Children’s Hospital.
+Gilmore currently serves on the board of Trustees of Texas Children’s Hospital, the board of trustees of the DePelchin Children’s Center, the board of visitors of MD Anderson Cancer Center, the board of trustees of the Kinder Institute for Urban Research and as a member of the Contemporary Arts Committee of the Museum of Fine Arts Houston.